 This training provides the latest research and best practices regarding how to understand the impact of ADHD and Executive Function weaknesses on students.
 Participants will gain skills, strategies and techniques to support students in need at the Point of Performance while balancing the needs of all students in the classroom.
 Take advantage of the latest brain research and evidence-based best practices to get kids motivated, focused, organized, and performing closer to their true potential.

-The Path to Fluency: The Importance of Orthographic Mapping
+SOLD OUT – The Path to Fluency: The Importance of Orthographic Mapping

 Diane Mayer-M.Ed, Fellow-in-Training/AOGPE, Literacy Specialist/Littleton School District, IDA-RMB Vice President; and Nancy Blum-M.A.Ed., M.S.W., Literacy Specialist, IDA-RMB Board Member